Dazcam/Bioinformatics-tutorials/index.md

 description: Basic walkthrough for processing sequencing data
 ---

+This tutorial is intended to show you how to download publicaly available ChIP-sea and ATAC-seq SRA files from the GEO repository and process them to produce .bam and .bed files for downstream analyses.

+Whilst there are more efficent tools available to automate the processes described here, I think it is important to run each step individually when starting out to get a better handle what is going on and to understand how and why we modify the various file formats at each stage.

 ## Preparation

 In order to follow this tutorial you will need to have basic knowledge of the following;